 How FA Arlington Heights Came To Be

 When we first toured the former CoCo Keys Water Park building back in January of 2017, we were floored.
-The space was a massive, a tall, open format with tons of windows bringing in natural light.
-Could you possibly find a better existing space to building a climbing gym?
+The space was a massive, tall, open format with tons of windows bringing in natural light.
+Could you possibly find a better existing space to build a climbing gym?
 We couldn’t imagine one.

 Since then, a number of challenges have delayed the project, but we kept pushing.
 We knew this location would come together, and when it did, it would be something special.